BenjaminChern/BenjaminChern.github.io/_posts/2020-02-28-sample-markdown.md

 {% include youtubePlayer.html id=pbvPtyYYVq0 %}

+## Capabilities
+  - Individual control of 88 keys
+  - 255 Levels of volume modulation using PWM
+  - Converts MIDI to compact bitset to increase data transmission speed
+  - Cascading series of Queues to ensure notes are timed properly

+## Background

+Like any good asian child, me and my sister played the piano since we were young at the insistence of our parents.
+Unlike my sister though, I stopped lessons at the end of elementary school and my skills have slowly declined since.
+Now she is head and shoulders ahead of me and this project is my attempt at leveling the field.
+Of course, mechanical hands can never match human ones, but I have put in effort to make the gap as small as possible.

+##

 You can use [MathJax](https://www.mathjax.org/) to write LaTeX expressions.
 For example:
 When \\(a \ne 0\\), there are two solutions to \\(ax^2 + bx + c = 0\\) and they are $$x = {-b \pm \sqrt{b^2-4ac} \over 2a}.$$